ibm-cloud-docs/vpc/fl-using.md

 * Determining source and destination traffic from the network interfaces
 * Adhering to compliance regulations
 * Assisting with root cause analysis

+Flow logs are currently not supported for LinuxONE (s390x processor architecture).
+{:note}

 ## Overview of features
 {: #fl-overview-of-features}